akshaypiranav/dataScienceProjects/README.md

 # dataScienceProjects
-The Projects are performed by ML algorithm and Visualised
+The Projects are performed by ML algorithm and Visualised using Python or R programming.